JakovTomasic/no-headache.nix/README.md

 - *MACHINE_NAME* – Full name of the machine.
 Equals to the name in the `configs.nix` file and index if `count` option is used.
 - *MACHINE_TYPE* – "image" if the machine is build as disk image and "virtual" if it's build as a virtual machine.

-### Run individual VM
+Run individual VM with `nohead run <vm-name>` (e.g. `nohead run server`).

-Use `./result/bin/vm-name` to run the VM (replace it with your vm name.
-Note: write just the vm name.
-Don't run the available `run-vm-name-vm` command).
 Optional arguments:
 - `-w` or `--window` - run VM in window mode (default)
 - `-n` or `--noui` - run VM in the background
 - if provided, only one of above arguments can be used and it needs to be used as the first argument/flag
 - any other arguments will be forwarded to QEMU so use any QEMU arguments you'd like

-### runAllVms

-Running `runAllVms` runs all VMs from the last built `configs.nix`.
+Run all VMs at the same time with `nohead runall`.
 All arguments'll be forwarded to script for running each individual VM.
-See [Run individual vm](#run-individual-vm) to see options.

-### listRunningVMs

-This command lists names of all (QEMU) VMs that are currently running, one per line.

-Example: `listRunningVMs`

-### stopVm

-Running this command stops VM with defined name.

-Example: `stopVm hemisphere-1` (where VM is called hemisphere-1, from `vm-count-option`)
+See options above.

 ### Build disk images

 Run the build command with `--images` argument to, along VMs, build the full disk images, too.
-Full command example: `buildVms -c examples/disk-images/configs.nix --images`
+Full command example: `nohead build -c examples/disk-images/configs.nix --images`

 About disk images:
 - Image will be built only for configurations with defined `diskImage` option.